maxkozlowski/Python-for-Excel-users/README.md

-# Python-for-Excel-users
+# Python for Excel users

-Introduction to Python for Excel users
+Introduction to Python for Excel users.
+The course will focus on data processing and how some Excel tasks can be performed in Python.
+For further learning go to Python Learning Sources.